Chapter 14 - The Good, the True and the Beautiful

 For me this felt a bit like the re-organizing work I had done with interactive media groups in Hollywood.
 I definitely had my own way of doing things and I set out to get the company aligned for success.
 Robb was always around, but mostly he let me flesh everything out.
 I was determined to balance the revenue streams between membership, web courses and conferences.
 I had a great web editor in Corey Devos on the membership side and that left me free to pay attention to the other revenue streams.

 I am not going into a blow by blow of what emerged, but I will suggest to you what I learned.
-I had been brought on in the beginning to take the Integral Life story to a much larger audience than those that just read Ken’s books.
+I had been brought on in the beginning to take the Ken Wilber/Integral Life story to a much larger audience than those that just read Ken’s books.
 I looked at the much bigger personal development audience that Integral Life was a part of and thought we could re-do our pitch to attract more customers.
 This is where we ran into challenges.

 Integral Theory and the map can seem complicated at first.
 It takes a while to fully grasp its value.
 Once you do, it’s hard to imagine looking at things any other way, but the question remained... how to communicate with an audience that in a sense hadn’t asked for a whole new meaning making system.

 Integral Life had a worldwide community that self-selected to IL through Ken’s writings.
-They were very experienced in the work and were looking for a web portal community to hang out and explore the deeper meanings with others of the same stripe.
+They were very experienced in the work and were looking for a web portal community to hang out and explore the deeper meanings with others of the same expertise.
 On the other hand, we had all these other people who had not read Ken, but we thought might be interested in what the Integral work had to offer.
 It turned out after 6 years of trying, I learned those two audiences don’t mix.
-The deep divers did not want the Integral work watered down or simplified, and the newbies looked at the deep work and mostly said it seems like a lot of work.
+The deep divers did not want the Integral work watered down or simplified, and the newbies looked at the same deep work and mostly said it seems like a lot of work.
 It wasn’t until 2017 that I began to see a way out of this dilemma, but that was still a ways off.

 Hiking in Paradise